*** O'ZBEK TILI * UZBEK LANGUAGE ***

 Qayerda edi? – Where was it?

-O’tgan kuni ham ish ko’p edi. – There was a lot of work the other day.
+O’tgan kuni ham ish ko’p edi. – There was a lot of work last day.

 O'tgan yili shaxarda edik. – We were in town last year.